devOpifex/titan/docs/guide/shiny.md

 In this wee vignette we give just basic examples of how to use titan in shiny applications.

-## Counter
+## Helpers

+Titan allows easily tracking some interactions by default, saving you the trouble of setting up metrics.

-Below is a very basic shiny application that simply logs clicks of a button.
+Starting from the (very) basic shiny application below which simply prints text to the console at the click of a button.

 ```r
 library(shiny)